Not the Next Cassandra is available as an e-book via Amazon and Kindle.

 Scrapblog a Writer from the South-West

-This collection is for the most part based on research I'm currently doing for a longer book about women writers who lived in or had other links with the South-west of England - mostly, but not all, from Devon.
-Some of the pieces are short and light, others contain much in-depth and original research.
+This collection is based on my old blog about the early years of my research into women writers who lived in or had other links with the South-west of England – mostly, but not all, from Devon.
+Some of the pieces are short and light, others contain in-depth and original research.
 Writers who appear include Mary Lady Chudleigh, Mary Coleridge, E.M.
 Delafield, Frances Bellerby, H.D., Beatrice Chase, Jean Rhys and Sylvia Plath.
-I discuss their lives and talk about some of their writing and the book is illustrated throughout with photos - nearly all taken by myself.
-There are also a few of my own poems, all mostly about the women writers discussed.
+I discuss their lives and talk about some of their writing and the book is illustrated throughout with photos – nearly all taken by myself.
+There are also a few of my own poems.